-Law Enforcement Coordination
+- Law Enforcement Coordination

 There are nearly 18,000 federal, state, local, and tribal law enforcement agencies within the United States.
 All of which have different levels of technical expertise and varying investigative needs.
 However, there is:

-No centralized point to provide coordinated technical assistance,
+- No centralized point to provide coordinated technical assistance,

-No way to leverage research and development efforts of any constituent agency, and
+- No way to leverage research and development efforts of any constituent agency, and

-No seamless mechanism to make solutions available to the law enforcement community
+- No seamless mechanism to make solutions available to the law enforcement community

 The NDCAC is the government's first ever attempt to develop a center for electronic surveillance knowledge management, and facilitate the sharing of technical solutions and know-how among law enforcement agencies.
-The NDCAC will contribute considerably toward closing the intercept capability gap for state and local law enforcement agencies.
+The NDCAC contributes considerably toward closing the intercept capability gap for state and local law enforcement agencies.
 This gap is known as Going Dark.